Best Educational Apps for 4-Year-Olds in Singapore (2026)

 - Strong numeracy focus.
 Covers counting, number recognition, basic operations, shapes, and measurement — all key components of the NEL framework's Numeracy learning area.

 - Game-based learning.
-Mathematical concepts are embedded in engaging activities rather than presented as worksheets.
+Mathematical concepts are embedded in engaging activities rather than presented as digital worksheets.

-Best for: Children who need extra numeracy practice or parents who want to supplement their child's maths learning.
+Best for: Children who need extra numeracy practice, or parents who want to supplement their child's maths learning without spending money.

 Limitations: Maths only — no literacy or phonics content.
-Has not been updated recently.
+Hasn't been updated recently, which shows in some of the design.
 American English throughout.

 Comparison Table